M-Scholli/BugWiper2_0/README.md

 - Arduino Nano
 - IBT_2 BTS7960B 43 A Motor Driver: https://www.amazon.de/dp/B09HGBM5D2

+#### Problems:
+- new motor is very slow
+- still the same Problems with the cable and the GFK spring

 ### Panel
  - one LED per Wing
  - one two-way toggle-switch